fkarg/fkarg.github.io/drafts/longtermplans.md

 What I want to describe here is my process on what I do every three months, to find or adjust the bigger things to strive for.
-This article will be a precurser to a workshop I'm creating - I'll update the post and link the workshop when that happens.
+This article will be a precursor to a workshop I'm creating - I'll update the post and link the workshop when that happens.

 * TOC